-- Turf and landscape NMPs will be maintained and implemented continuously. - Continue to ensure that municipal employees responsible for applying nutrients on municipal land receive and maintain proper certification. - Continue to require that all contractors engaging in the application of nutrients abide by manufacturer's recommendations.
+- Turf and landscape NMPs will be maintained and implemented continuously.
+All NMPs are maintained as a hard-copy at 2900-A Business Center Drive. - Continue to ensure that municipal employees responsible for applying nutrients on municipal land receive and maintain proper certification. - Continue to require that all contractors engaging in the application of nutrients abide by manufacturer's recommendations.